CFC-Servers/cfc_glua_style_guidelines/README.md

   x = y * 3.142
   radians = deg * ( 3.142 / 180 )
   ```
+- unnecessarilly long conditions should be avoided. conditions can be pulled out into meaningful variable names to  avoid this.

 ## Numbers
 - dont define numbers like this `.69` instead do `0.69`